- Ways to be Engaged

 Faces of Homelessness Panel

-Local individuals will share personal experiences of homelessness.
-This event serves to provide space for the personal narrative to dispel myths and stereotypes about people experiencing homelessness.
-Representatives from Community Outreach, Inc., Jackson Street Youth Shelter, and OSU's Human Services Resource Center will provide information about their work and the realities of local homelessness and food insecurity issues.
-Facilitated by Jim Gouveia from Counseling & Psychological Services.
-Canned food donations requested at the door; proceeds will go to Jackson Street Youth Shelter, Community Outreach, and the OSU Food Pantry.
-Refreshments will be provided.
+Local individuals shared personal experiences of homelessness at this event.
+Space was provided for the personal narrative to dispel myths and stereotypes about people experiencing homelessness.
+Representatives from Community Outreach, Inc., Jackson Street Youth Shelter, and OSU's Human Services Resource Center provided information about their work and the realities of local homelessness and food insecurity issues.
+A BIG thank you to our panelist, moderator, and communtiy partners for making this event such a rich experience!

 Spinning the Numbers